From Optometry to

-Vivo have recently become affiliated with NZARH, where they will work with the Association to ensure standards within the industry continue to be raised.
+Vivo work hard to ensure standards within the industry continue to be raised.
 “We are totally committed to the industry, we want hairdressers to be seen by the public as the talented and hard working professionals they are.”

 Their instincts were correct, and as a family run, privately owned company, Vivo employs 650 staff in 80 salons across NZ, with a team of talented regional managers supporting them.
 Core philosophies guide everything they do.
 One is “think global, act local”.
 “We have a national presence and offer top of the range services from talented stylists, but tailor all of our salons to the local market.
 What a client wants in a provin cial area might be very different to a client in a big city.
 Because we are not a franchise, it means we can be flexible in how we do things”.
 However the company values of Grow It, Love It and Own It keep employees on the same page, encouraging staff across the country to engage in delivering excellence, creativity and passion.